Canton Paternity Lawyer

 Overcoming this presumption can be challenging without the help of an attorney.
 A Canton paternity lawyer can help you understand your rights and how to provide evidence to establish who the biological father is, even if paternity was previously presumed.

 In Ohio, when a child’s parents are not married at the time of birth, the father of that child is not legally recognized unless paternity is established.
-Establishing paternity is vital if one or both parents would like the father’s name to appear on the birth certificate.
+Establishing paternity is vital if one or both parents want the father’s name to appear on the birth certificate.
 It is also essential so that both parents can share in parenting responsibilities.

 Furthermore, paternity is critical in cases where a child has health issues.
 By establishing legal fatherhood, a child will gain access to both parents’ medical histories and, potentially, information about other genetic illnesses or conditions that may run in the family.